Suspension of Financial Aid

 - copies of medical bills showing health provider visits

-- If the circumstances that contributed to your inability to maintain Satisfactory Academic Progress were medical in nature, you may also wish to work with your physician to complete the Evaluation Questionnaire for Physician / Health Care Provider Form and submit this with your completed Appeal packet.
+- if the circumstances that contributed to your inability to maintain Satisfactory Academic Progress were medical in nature, you may also wish to submit supporting medical documentation with your Appeal packet

 Step 2: Make an appointment with an Academic Advisor/Counselor to develop a Plan in MyDegreePlan

 Your appeal form must be signed by an academic advisor or counselor indicating that you have met with them and developed an academic plan that is viewable in MyDegreePlan.
 Contact your nearest Student Services Center to schedule an appointment.
 Failure to complete the academic plan with your advisor may result in the denial or rejection of your appeal.

 Step 3: Submit your Appeal Packet to any campus student services center and await the decision.

 You will be informed of the committee's decision and the status will be posted on your MyPima Financial Aid tab.
 Check your MyPima email account and Financial Aid Messages for the decision on your appeal.
 The committee or college designee's decision is final.

 Step 4: You may need to Make Payment Arrangements